Facts about dreaming including how to remember dreams, why we forget dreams and whether heavy or light sleepers remember more.

 These are people who have trained themselves to be aware of when they are dreaming and who can also take control of their dreams.

-A recent study which used lucid dreamers this way found significant overlaps between the activity in the brain during wakefulness and during sleep (Dresler et al., 2011).
+A recent study of facts about dreaming which used lucid dreamers this way found significant overlaps between the activity in the brain during wakefulness and during sleep (Dresler et al., 2011).

 One of the authors, Michael Czisch, explained: